-Obesity is a worldwide epidemic and is the second leading cause of preventable death in the United States.
+Obesity is a worldwide epidemic and according to the Centers for Disease Control (CDC) more than one-third of U.S. adults (35.7 percent) are obese.
 It is a condition that does not discriminate and affects men and women of all ages, races, ethnicities and education levels.

 When it comes to losing weight, no two people are alike.
 Some people lose weight easily by reducing calorie intake and increasing exercise.
 Yet for nearly 100 million Americans—two-thirds of the adult population—significant weight loss is a constant battle.

 Weight loss surgery, also called metabolic and bariatric surgery, enables people who have struggled with diet after diet to be able to lose weight and keep it off — for life.